DTasev/mantid/dev-docs/source/GUIDesignGuidelines.rst

 Python
 ######

-Interfaces can also be created in Python using the `PyQt4
+Interfaces can also be created in Python using the `qtpy
-<http://pyqt.sourceforge.net/Docs/PyQt4/>`_ package.
+<https://pypi.org/project/QtPy/>`_ package.
 The code for the
 interface should be placed in a Python `package
 <https://docs.python.org/2/tutorial/modules.html#packages>`_ under the
 ``Code/Mantid/scripts`` directory.
 It should be named after the interface